 This is the last permanent village before reaching Dingboche and beyond.
 From Pangboche, we embark on a slow climb to Somara for lunch, then continue walking on pleasant terrain, culminating in the final ascent to Dingboche village, where we will stay overnight.
 Dingboche lies in the Imja Valley and offers picturesque panoramic views of snow-capped mountains, including the North Face of Ama Dablam.

 Morning on leaving Dingboche with a steep climb up to a ridge lined with prayer flags and Buddhist monuments, Stupas, facing grand views of peaks, where the walk from here leads on a gradual uphill to reach Thugla.
-A small place with about 2-3 tea houses serving as lunch stops, located at the end of massive Khumbu glaciers that melt into a torrential river.
+A small place with about 2-3 tea houses serving as lunch stops, located at the end of the massive Khumbu glaciers that melt into a torrential river.

-From here, a steep climb for an hour to reach Thugla ridge top.
+From here, a steep climb for an hour to reach the Thugla ridge top.
 Here, witness some memorials of unfortunate climbers around the mountains of the high Khumbu and Everest.
-After a refreshing break, walking is easier with a slow climb to reach Lobuche, situated in a corner of the valley beneath Lobuche peaks.
+After a refreshing break, walking is easier with a slow climb to reach Lobuche, situated in a corner of the valley beneath the Lobuche peaks.
 Overnight at Lobuche in its nice and cozy lodge with views of Nuptse peaks towards Everest and Lhotse.

-After a pleasant stop at Lobuche, a walk leads towards our main highlights of the journey to reach our much-awaited destination, Everest Base Camp, where the walk in the morning leads on the pleasant path, and then a short climb to reach higher ground.
+After a pleasant stop at Lobuche, a walk leads towards our main highlights of the journey to reach our much-awaited destination, Everest Base Camp, where the walk in the morning leads on a pleasant path, and then a short climb to reach higher ground.
 Then back on nice trails reaching a place where you can visit the Glass Pyramid, a meteorological station's joint venture of the Italian and Nepalese Governments, surveying the weather and movement of ice and glaciers.
 From here, with interesting information about the project walk leads towards moraine and ice above Khumbu's massive glaciers and then a short descent to a wide-open field at Gorakshep, a place with few lodges.

 Gorakshep was the original Everest base camp before it moved further east.
 After a short stop and rest, we head towards our goal, walking into moraine and rocks to reach Everest base camp in the backdrop of mighty Khumbu Ice Falls and glaciers.
-Everest is hidden between the peaks of Lho-la and Nuptse, where a tip of Everest can be seen from the base camp, with ever-present views of towering peaks after an exciting moment of the adventure heading back to Gorakshep for the last overnight on the highest point of the journey.
+Everest is hidden between the peaks of Lho-la and Nuptse, where a tip of Everest can be seen from the base camp, with ever-present views of towering peaks after an exciting moment of the adventure, heading back to Gorakshep for the last overnight on the highest point of the journey.

 After a glorious scenic moment, descend to Gorakshep and continue walking on the same trail back to Lobuche to reach Thugla, where the path from Dingboche and Pheriche splits as our walk leads downhill towards a flat, windy valley of Pheriche.
 Walking for an hour on the scenic valley to reach Pheriche, a settlement with several good lodges to stay with views of Amadablam-Taboche-Cholatse with other series of peaks, at Pheriche for an overnight stop.